davidc6/itunes-search/1-api/README.md

 - Redis / Memcached for caching
 - Look into converting `any` types to more structured types
 - Optimise hashing to use shorter cache keys to use less space
+- Add Nginx (or any other technology) in front as a reverse proxy to provide an additional level of abstraction to improve security and add load balancing functionality
+- Move routes logic into controllers to avoid bloating routes file